-Will my organization lose its identity if it moves to the SBI Office?
+How will my association maintain its identity if we move to the SBI office?

 What are the staffing advantages of working with SBI?

-We work together in teams to provide customized support based on each client’s needs – from event management and strategic planning to short-term marketing projects and re-branding.
-When a project is completed and staffing needs decrease, our team goes on to other client projects.
-This sharing of resources eliminates the peaks and valleys of traditional staffing structures.
-And this shared-resources concept allows our clients to realize savings in computers and other office equipment, office space rental, insurance, and the host of other expenses that go into maintaining an office.
+Associations tend to experience busy and slow seasons and struggle to support a year-round, full-time staff.
+SBI shares resources to alleviate this struggle, acting as your full-time staff to navigate the peaks and valleys of traditional staffing structures.
+This shared-resources concept allows our clients to realize savings in computers and other office equipment, office space rental, insurance, and a host of other expenses that go into maintaining an office.

 Why does SBI request past and current financial information when responding to a request for proposal?

 Financial statements are necessary because they provide information about the extent and breadth of the association’s activities, giving us a truer picture of your association and needs.
 With this information, we are able to develop an individualized scope of services that truly fits your needs.

 Our clients pay us on a fee-for-service basis.
 This is a monthly retainer paid to us based on the scope of services contract that we work together to develop.
 We like this way of working together because it encourages our clients to call whenever they have a question or need.